Hydrasynth ► 250 custom sounds

 This synth is defined by its polyphonic aftertouch & ribbon controller as much as its amazingly deep engine, so let me say two words about those.
 I had first contact with the invention called a “ribbon controller” during my time with Yamaha AN1x and Oberheim OB-12, and the length of the ribbon was around / no more than 15 cm.
 In Hydrasynth, the ribbon spans 4 octaves.
 On the one hand, it’s fantastic.
 On the other, it can be problematic.
 I find it tricky to apply the necessary force continuously and slide across the entire length of the ribbon to tweak the effect from 0% to 100%, or the other way round.
 Many times, if I lose my awareness and loosen my grip, the modulation effect goes awry.
 It’s ok with “wild” modulations, but it’s quite an issue when I want to control the pitch.
 The necessity of applying force endangers / kills the subtlety that is needed for accuracy.
 It’s as if someone told you that you can paint anything you want, but you have to use the technique of throwing paint on the canvas.
 Well, not everyone will be a fan of Jackson Pollock’s art or methods.

 Also, it’s a pity the ribbon controller is made of this specific material – whatever it is.
-When I slide my finger too fast or too much, my skin kind of burns as if I was rubbing it against sand pape.
+When I slide my finger too fast or too much, my skin kind of burns as if I was rubbing it against sand paper.
 OK, not that much.
 But it’s a little bit unpleasant.
 If you want to buy this synth mainly for the ribbon, and you want to paint the sound with your finger the same way you travel the world effortlessly by sliding it across the world map, think it over.
 It’s not so effortless.
 Alesis A6 Andromeda is the only synth whose ribbon controller is nice to touch.
 I don’t know what material it’s made of, but it feels like silk.
-Arturia Polybrute’s ribbon is also pretty good.
+Arturia Polybrute’s woody ribbon is also pretty good.

 A TIP / HAPPY ACCIDENTS